Life Expectancy Damages in NC: Valuing Lost Years

 It Can Reduce Future Damages

 If you will live fewer years, certain future costs are projected over a shorter period.
-Lifetime medical care costs, attendant care costs, and lost earning capacity are all calculated to your projected death, not to normal life expectancy.
-This means that, paradoxically, a shorter life expectancy can reduce the total projected economic damages.
+Lifetime medical care costs, attendant care costs, and lost earning capacity are all calculated to your projected death date, not to normal life expectancy.
+This means that a shorter life expectancy can, paradoxically, reduce the total projected economic damages over that shortened period.

 It Creates Its Own Category of Damages